Mikal Bridges: Personal life

 Bridges is a fan of the Los Angeles Rams and Philadelphia Phillies.

-In December 2023, Bridges stated in an interview for GQ that he has eaten at Chipotle Mexican Grill every day for the last ten years.
+In December 2023, Bridges stated in an interview for GQ that he had eaten at Chipotle Mexican Grill every day for the last ten years.
+In a 2024 interview, Bridges clarified that while he doesn't eat Chipotle's food every day, he eats it "3–4 out of 7 days [a week]."